 The Freedman Fellows

 The Freedman Fellows is a program funded by the Kelvin Smith Library and the Freedman Fellows Endowment by Samuel B. and Marian K. Freedman.
-The Freedman Fellows Program supports the active collaboration between full-time CWRU faculty, staff, researchers, and post-docs and KSL staff to create scholarly research projects that involve the use of digital tools and processes that are of scholarly or instructional interest.
-This annual award is given to full-time CWRU faculty and staff whose current scholarly research projects involve some corpus of data that is of scholarly or instructional interest (e.g., data sets, digital texts, digital images, databases), involve the use of digital tools and processes, and have well-articulated project outcomes and clearly defined points of collaboration with KSL Digital Learning & Scholarship library staff.
+The Freedman Fellows Program supports collaboration with the Freedman Center for Digital Scholarship Team to create scholarly research projects that involve the use of digital tools and methods that are of scholarly or instructional interest.
+This annual award is given to full-time, board-appointed, tenured or tenure-track faculty, and clinical research faculty, at the rank of Assistant Professor or above.

 The 2019 Freedman Fellows:

 Digitizing the Occupy Movement Archive to Create Research and Teaching Resources

 Heather McKee Hurwitz, Ph.D., is a Lecturer in the CWRU Department of Sociology and is also a core faculty member in the Women's and Gender Studies interdisciplinary program.
 As a Freedman Fellow, she will develop the digital infrastructure for the most comprehensive archive of documents about the Occupy Wall Street movement, a vital democratic moment at the genesis of the contemporary protest cycle.
 The project includes scanning and metadata tagging paper and electronic documents to create a searchable database on the Open Science Framework (OSF).
 Hurwitz plans to make the archive publicly available.
 She will provide pedagogical materials about the archive including a collaborative teaching activity for CWRU Introduction to Sociology courses and a pilot Open Educational Resource (OER).